Over the course of the three workshops, the project will address the following research questions:

 The objective of this international workshop is to examine the restrictions imposed upon women’s voices in the context of reporting sexual violence as part of their migration experience in the UK and in France.
 Professor Rashida Manjoo (former UN Special Rapporteur for Violence Against Women) will address the gender injustice dimensions of the asylum process in a keynote paper.
 Key speakers include Debora Singer, MBE, (Senior Policy Adviser, Asylum Aid); Rehab Jameel (Protection Gap Advocate and member of Asylum Aid’s Women’s Advisory Committee); and Professor Jane Freedman (Université Paris 8).
 The workshop will bring together academics from France and the UK, immigration lawyers, and representatives from public facing bodies, women refugees and asylum seekers, and creative writers.
 It will facilitate a cross sector and interdisciplinary exchange of knowledge and experience in relation to taking testimonies and translation.
 Case studies of women’s testimonies will be examined with regard to language, translation and testimony.
 These will be examined alongside the current procedure of seeking asylum, in particular the interview process.

 The final workshop will function as plenary forum whereby participants from across the disciplines of law and literature, and members of NGOs come together to explore the way in which the arts and humanities can empower women’s voices.
 The workshop format allows for practical collaboration and discussion between writers and participants from public-facing bodies as a means to experiment with new ways of voicing women’s narratives.
-Artists and writers will be invited to participate alongside scholars from law who specialise in asylum and gender whose research focuses on language and asylum claims, alongside leading figures from public facing bodies, such as Debora Singer.
+Artists and writers will be invited to participate alongside scholars from law who specialise in asylum and gender whose research focuses on language and asylum claims, alongside leading figures from public facing bodies.
 Through a series of papers and roundtables, the workshop will create a cross-disciplinary forum for knowledge exchange.
 The final roundtable will discuss forms of narrative and performance that can empower women’s voices and which can be used by NGOs in their campaigns.